Bordowa Than

-Bordowa 'Batadrava' Than is a holy pilgrimage site in Nagaon, Assam.
+Bordowa 'Batadrava' Than is a pilgrimage site in Nagaon, Assam.
 It is located in the birthplace of the great Assamese saint and social reformer Srimanta Sankardev.
 Sankardev at the age of 19, established the Bordowa Than in 1468, it is also the first Namghar or Than constructed.
 The rituals of this Than is conducted according to the norms of Purush sanghati.
 The pilgrimage site is located at Batadrava, about 16 km from Nagaon city and it covers an area of 16 bigha.

 Establishment

-Srimanta Sankardev constructed a spacious prayer house (Namghar) and chari hati (huts of devotees), where daily recitals of prayer and discussion could be held at the request of his brother Ram Raiya.
+Srimanta Sankardev constructed a prayer house (Namghar) and chari hati (huts of devotees), where daily recitals of prayer and discussion could be held at the request of his brother Ram Raiya.
 From here Sankardev propagated the teachings of Ekasarana Dharma till the age of 67, after this due to disturbances created by the neighboring tribes and Kachari King, he abandoned this place.
 After his abandonment, this place became deserted and it was finally re-discovered by the granddaughter-in-law Kanaklata.

 Dispute

-Bordowa Than has a long history of dispute over its claims of ownership and it was divided into two Satras namely Narowa and Salaguri.
+Bordowa Than has a long history of dispute over its claims of ownership and it was divided into two Satras, namely, Narowa and Salaguri.
 In the reign of Ahom King Kamaleswar Singha, its case of dispute reached the court and he sent his ministers Purnananda Burhagohain and Bhandari Borbarua to settle the disputes and in conclusion the Than was equally divided between both.
 But in 1958, it was reunified and both the former Satras were combined under the banner of 'Bordowa Than', and one big Namghar was created.